PeterHuberSg/WpfControlTestbench/ReadMe.md

 where the construction of your control starts, then which properties get set and finally a trace showing the control construction is completed.
 The challenge here is how do you write a trace before the constructor is executing ?
-Like in the example of StackPanel, there is no way to add a trace instruction at the beginning of its constructor.
-It also does not help to write the start trace into a constructor of an inheriting class, since it only executes after the StackPanel constructor has finished.
+Like in the example of `StackPanel`, there is no way to add a trace instruction at the beginning of its constructor.
+It also does not help to write the start trace into a constructor of an inheriting class, since it only executes after the `StackPanel` constructor has finished.
 The solution was to use the following
 inheritance:

 YourControl => YourControlWithConstructor => YourControlTraced